-In 2016, Lou Marinelli will begin his 36th season as Head Coach for the New Canaan Rams.
-During 2015, Coach Marinelli passed two amazing milestones: 35 years of coaching and 300 wins at New Canaan.
-Lou came to New Canaan High School in 1981 when the football program was struggling (0-29-1) and, in only his second season (1982), led the Rams to a State Championship title.
-At New Canaan he has won a total of eleven State Championships (1982, 1993, 2001, 2002, 2006, 2007, 2008, 2009, 2013, 2014, 2015).
-He has also won the FCIAC Championship five times (1993, 2000, 2001, 2008, 2013).
-His total career record is 319 wins, 99 losses, and 7 ties, giving him the most all time wins among active coaches in Connecticut, and in the top three for all time.
-His record at New Canaan is 300 wins, 92 losses and 6 ties.
-His record against arch rival Darien is 23-15-1.
+Lou came to New Canaan High School in 1981 when the football program was struggling having gone winless over the previous thirty games.
+In only his second season (1982) Coach Marinelli led the Rams to a State Championship title.
+At New Canaan he has won a total of 13 State Championships (1982, 1993, 2001, 2002, 2006, 2007, 2008, 2009, 2013, 2014, 2015, 2016, 2022).
+He has also won the FCIAC Championship six times (1993, 2000, 2001, 2008, 2013, 2021).
+His total career record is 381 wins, 112 losses and 7 ties.
+His record at New Canaan is 362 wins, 105 losses and 6 ties.
+His record against arch rival Darien is 28-17-1.

 Lou Marinelli was born in Tarrytown, New York and graduated high school from the New York Military Academy.
 He earned his Bachelor’s and Master’s Degrees from Springfield College where he also lettered four years in football and two in lacrosse.
 He served as a Graduate Assistant Coach for Springfield while earning his Master’s before leaving to become the Head Coach at Mamaroneck High School in Mamaroneck, New York in 1976.
 From 1977-1978 he was an Assistant Football Coach at Boston College.
 In 1979 he left Boston College to become the Head Coach at Yorktown High School in Yorktown, New York.
 He was 15-3-1 in his two seasons, including a New York State Sectional Bowl Victory.
 Since 1981, Lou Marinelli has been the Head Coach of the New Canaan Rams.
-Lou and his wife, Frances, have three children, Francesca, Anna, and John, all NCHS graduates.
+Lou and his wife, Frances, have three children, Francesca, Anna, and John — all NCHS graduates.